Meet the region’s innovators at VentureFest North East

 “The whole purpose of VentureFest is to bring together people from all different walks of life and business sectors to explore new ideas and ways to work together and this year’s keynote speakers fit the bill perfectly.”

-A morning keynote session will kick off the day with a multimedia celebration of innovation in the North East of England, and a series of guest speakers.
+A morning keynote session will kick off the day with a multimedia celebration of innovation and northern innovators in the North East of England, and a series of guest speakers.
 Professor Alan Lowdon, Chair of the Innovation Board at the North East LEP, will open the event before welcoming to the stage Paul McEldon, Chief Executive at the North East BIC.

 A trio of speakers will then describe how businesses can win work from their latest projects: Professor Louise Bracken, Scientific Director at The Water Hub, Alastair Tawn, Transformation Lead for the Wastewater Directorate at Northumbrian Water Group, and Steve Blanks Digital Champion for next year’s Great Exhibition of the North.